 Investors of all walks around the globe have been on the hunt for yield amid this historically low-rate environment.
-With central banks on all fronts committed to offering up seemingly never-ending stimulus programs, many have been scouring the markets for income-producing securities in lieu of chasing after risky capital gains given the towering list of economic uncertainties.
-Luckily, the ETF universe is vast, and when it comes to current income, investors have several dozen options [see also Monthly Dividend ETFdb Portfolio].
+Over the past few years, the central bank has implemented policies for easy money and record low interest rates.
+Luckily, the ETF universe is vast, and when it comes to current income, investors have several dozen options [see also Monthly Dividend ETF Database Portfolio].

 Investors can look to several different corners of the exchange-traded market for juicy yields; dividend ETFs are likely the most common starting point, while High Yield Bond ETFs can also beef up your portfolio’s current income without necessarily taking on excessive risk.
 One particular asset class that is often overlooked is the preferred segment of the equity market.

-Van Eck Market Vectors Preferred Securities ex Financials ETF (PFXF )
+1. Van Eck Market Vectors Preferred Securities ex Financials ETF (PFXF )

 When it comes to juicy dividends, the financials sector is often the first place to look.
 However, countless investors have been burned by lucrative distributions from this corner of the market as a result of the most recent economic downturn.
 Investors looking to beef up their current income without concentrating their exposure on the infamous financials sector can do so through a single ticker: enter PFXF [see also 8 Dividend ETFs With Minimal Financial Exposure].

-PFXF’s underlying portfolio consists of 68 holdings, spreading its assets across convertible (or exchangeable) and non-convertible preferred securities listed on U.S. exchanges; the distinguishing factor being that this fund entirely excludes exposure to companies that fall in the financial sector.
+PFXF’s underlying portfolio consists of 98 holdings, spreading its assets across convertible (or exchangeable) and non-convertible preferred securities listed on U.S. exchanges; the distinguishing factor being that this fund entirely excludes exposure to companies that fall in the financial sector.
 This strategy may appeal to anyone who is looking to enhance their current income through preferred stock exposure, but is wary of the lucrative distributions offered by companies operating in the financial sector.
-PFXF features a hefty 6.27% 30-Day SEC yield that is sure to appease income-hungry investors who also value lower expected volatility.
+Although financials have shown improvement since the financial crisis, many investors are still skeptical of the sector.

-What better way to enhance your current income than to focus on the highest yielding securities in the preferred space?
-SPFF does just that.
+What better way to enhance your current income than to focus on the highest yielding securities in the preferred space: SPFF does just that.
 This Global X ETF tracks the S&P Enhanced Yield North American Preferred Stock Index, which consists of 51 securities from the United States and Canada.
-The underlying holdings must meet certain criteria for inclusion relating to their size, liquidity, issuer concentration and credit rating [see also 12 High-Yielding Monthly Distribution Bond ETFs].
+The underlying holdings must meet certain criteria for inclusion relating to their size, liquidity, issuer concentration and credit rating.

-Unlike PFXF, this ETF features a heavy allocation to the financials sector; SPFF holds nearly three-quarters of total assets in financial preferred securities, with insurance and real estate holdings making up the next two largest allocations.
+Unlike PFXF, this ETF features a heavy allocation to the financials sector; SPFF holds over three-quarters of total assets in financial preferred securities, with insurance and real estate holdings making up the next two largest allocations.